Cursor Hardening Guide

 - Open Cursor → Settings → Cursor Settings

-- Navigate to: AI Providers
+- Navigate to: Models

-- Review enabled providers:
+- Review enabled providers and models

 Step 2: Restrict to Approved Providers